fibo/fibo.github.io/_posts/2016-04-14-s3-bucket-public-by-default.md

 title: S3 bucket public by default
 tags:
   - AWS
+  - S3
 description: >
-    How to make an Amazon S3 bucket public by default
+    How to make an Amazon S3 bucket public by default.
 ---

 ## Goal